cbrgm/go-dither/README.md

 This will take the image "image.jpg", apply ordered 9x9 dithering, and save the output as a PNG image named "image_o9" with quality `75` and threshold `128`.

+## Acknowledgements

+This CLI tool is heavily inspired by [sloum/lid](https://tildegit.org/sloum/lid)